stijnsanders/strato/About_Strato.md

 I personally like 'case' or 'switch', but I'd like to keep this first version straight-forward to get things going, and might introduce something like this in a later version.

-Iteration is something I don't propose to infer only from code, so I assign it a character: `&`.
-Followed by a boolean-expression and a statement or code block, which would work like a while-loop.
-Or the other way round, with the statement up front, and get a repeat-until-loop or do-while-loop.
-Most langauges offer a 'for' structure, but in practice there are two extra statements, one that is executed once before the loop starts (i=0), and one that is executed before each evaluation of the boolean expression (i++), so I propose an advanced structure:

-	& ( Statement BooleanExpression Statement ) Statement

-And a code block also counts as a statement, so I image I might see code like this one day:

-	&({BuildRequest;WriteRequest;}Line==EndOfMessage{Line:=ReadLine;}){ProcessResponseLine;}
+Iteration is something I don't propose to infer only from code, so I assign it a specific operator: `##`.
+Used unary it can prefix an expression that evaluates to a boolean value or a value of type range, for example using the range operator: `..` between to integer values.
+Used binary, it will use the variable addressed on the left to iterate over the range from the expression on the right.
+In both cases this will repeat the statement or code block that follows it.
+Used without operands, but preceding a statement or code-block followed by a boolean expression will do iteration with post-evaluation.

 Exception handling in its basic form comes down to indicating which code to execute when something gets thrown, optionally depending on this something.
 Write `:::` to denote where to start catching exceptions from (try) and `???` followed by a code block that will handle them (catch).
 Or `???(e:x)` to handle only exceptions of type x.
 Write `!!!` to throw an exception, or to re-throw the exception from a exception-handling-block.